cositools/cosi-data-challenges/README.md

 4C21p35_flare_3months_unbinned_data_filtered_with_SAAcut.fits.gz <br />

 **4C+21.35 Input Models:**  <br />
 We have included a simulation of quasar 4C+21.35 which has both a quiescent state simulation (noflare) and a flaring state in separate files.
-The lightcurve describing the quiescent flux and the flare is based on Fermi data, where the flaring state is initiated when the reported flux is 3x greater than the 16-years average flux.
+The lightcurve describing the quiescent flux and the flare is based on Fermi-LAT data, where the flaring state is initiated when the reported flux is 3x greater than the 16-years average flux.
 The normalization is derived from the integrated flux in the COSI energy band, based on an extrapolation of the Fermi-LAT log parabola function.
 The two states come with two different spectra: both powerlaws with different indices, where the non-flaring state has and index of 1.6, and the flaring state has an index of 2.5.
 The flaring state has variable flux between 1838089680 < T < 1840422465, and is zero elsewhere, and the non-flaring state is the opposite, as seen in the light curve below.
 Combine these files to represent a 4C+21.35 flare with a different spectral model in the flaring state.

 <p align="center">
 <img width="500"  src="static/ExtragalacticDC3_4C_LC.png">